 Mafra

 Mafra lies just 30 minutes northwest of Lisbon International Airport.
-A population of about 76,000 spread over 112 square miles translates to the feel of a thriving yet pleasantly-paced small city.
-Most of the tree-lined streets, including the main boulevard of Avenida da Liberdade, are covered with calçada Portuguesa, the traditional black-and-white Portuguese pavement.
+A population of about 76,000 spread over 112 square miles translates to the feel of a thriving yet pleasantly paced small city.
+Most of the tree-lined streets, including the main boulevard of Avenida da Liberdade, are covered with calçadas Portuguesa, the traditional black-and-white Portuguese pavement.
 Lots of green areas dot the community, bursting with blossoms year-round.

 Mafra is home to Portugal’s National Palace, built in 1717 and a royal domicile until 1910.
-The Palace lends its Baroque and Neo-classical charm to the city.
+The Palace lends its Baroque and Neo-classical charm to the city center.

-Summers are warm, dry, and mostly sunny in Mafra.
-Winter is the rainy season, and average annual temperatures range from 46 F to 80 F, with extremes being 39 F and 91 F. A couple can live well in Mafra on about $2,400 a month including rent, food, utilities and basic health insurance for $28,800 a year.
+Summers in Mafra are warm, dry, and mostly sunny.
+Winter is the rainy season, and average annual temperatures range from 46 F to 80 F, with extremes of 39 F and 91 F. A couple can live well in Mafra on about $2,500 a month, including rent, food, utilities, and basic health insurance, for $30,000 a year.

 Coimbra